-Flyway Brewing is located in North Little Rock, just across the river from downtown Little Rock.
-The brewery takes it’s name from the largest bird migratory route in the Americas.
-They have incorporated this natural phenomenon into their building, their brand, and their beer.
+Flyway Brewing, in North Little Rock, just across the river from downtown Little Rock, takes its name from the largest bird migratory route in the Americas.
+They’ve incorporated this annual phenomenon into their building, their brand, and their beer.

-Part of their business philosophy is to remain small and personal and you feel that immediately when you walk.
-The brewery has an intimate, welcoming almost homey feeling.
-You can even play board games just like at home.
+Part of their business philosophy is to remain small and personal.
+You get a sense of that immediately upon walking in.
+The brewery has an intimate, welcoming – almost homey – feeling.
+They even have board games.

-Flyway serves pub food with a twist.
+Flyway food is pub food with a twist.
 Sliders, wings and some amazing appetizers are on the menu.
-They also serve nachos – that are anything but typical with toppings such as duck, gator and crawfish.
+They also serve nachos – that are anything but typical – with toppings like duck, alligator and crawfish.

 The brewery is open every day and they have tours on Saturday and a Sunday Brunch.

 “Rock Town is a true grain-to-glass distillery, our spirits are carefully distilled from corn, wheat and rye that are grown within a 125 miles of the distillery.
 Our passion is our spirit and our dedication is to our craft”